harshlohia11/starting-with-git/README.md

 # starting-with-git
-This is just my repo to start with git right from scratch
+This is just my repo to start with git right from scratch or the begining
 ![](tenor.gif)